wiseman-timelord/CleanCode-Py/README.md

 ### Status: Under development.
 There are still issues, works for reduction, doesnt work for complete re-integration of basic comments. will revisit later...
 - Stats for cleaning scripts still buggy, wont fix this until other bits done, or it will just break again, seems to do that every time I update anything.
+- Expand compatibility to incorporate, mql4 and mql5, for work on, EA and Indicators.

 ### Description
-ScriptClean is a Python utility designed to clean Python `.py`, PowerShell `.ps1`, and possibly later also other script types.
+ScriptClean is a Python utility designed to clean Python `.py`, PowerShell `.ps1`.
 It removes unnecessary comments and blank lines to make your scripts more readable and efficient.
-The tool provides a user-friendly interface, complete with, color text and ASCII art, to guide you through the cleaning process.
+The tool provides a user-friendly interface, complete with color text and ASCII art, to guide you through the cleaning process.
 While it retains a comment and blank line at the start of functions or classes, those will be the only comments and blank lines you'll see :sunglasses:.
-In essence, cleaning files for a more concise context can be tedious and prone to errors.
+Cleaning files for a more concise context can be tedious and prone to errors.
 ScriptClean offers a reliable, safe, and logical method, saving you time and hassle.
+It's recommended to review both the original and cleaned outputs the first time you run the program to understand the differences the filter produces.

 ### Features
 1. **Identification of Script**: Uses simple rules to determine the type of script.